-- The name and contact details of the section within Clare County Council which placed the order - point of contact
+- Point of contact details of the requisitioning section within Clare County Council

 - The date of the invoice

-- A description of the goods or service provided to the county council
+- A description of the goods or services

-Clare County Council can only pay invoices once the goods and/or services have been received.
-Copy of proof of delivery (delivery docket where applicable) should be forwarded to the relevant section of the council (section which placed the order and which gave the supplier a valid purchase order number) before an invoice is submitted.
+Clare County Council will only pay invoices once the goods and/or services have been received.
+Copy of proof of delivery (delivery docket where applicable) should be forwarded to the requisitioning section of the council before an invoice is submitted.

-Valid Invoices should be submitted to Accounts Payable, Finance, Clare County Council for payment and not to individual sections within the Council from which orders emanate.
+Valid invoices should be submitted in hard copy to Accounts Payable and not to individual sections within the council from which orders originate.

 - The date and the invoice number that the dispute is related to